jvincent3/ReactPractice/README.md

 # ReactPractice
-Going to learn, understand and practice React.js
+Project to learn, understand and practice React.js